-The application deadline for the 2019-2020 internship program is due November, 2018.
-Personal interviews will be offered to those applicants who have been approved after an initial review by training faculty.
-Telephone interviews may also be arranged in the event that the applicant cannot personally visit the program.
-Although a personal interview is not required, in nearly all cases it is beneficial and informative for both the program and the applicant.
+The application deadline for the 2022-23 internship program is due November 28, 2021 and tentative interview dates are January 12-14, 2022.
+Personal interviews will be offered to those applicants who have been approved after an initial review by the training faculty.

 The complete internship application consists of the following documents via the AAPI online Applicant Portal:

 - A completed “APPIC Application for Psychology Internship” (AAPI)

 - Official transcripts of all graduate education.
 Transcripts for undergraduate training are not required.

 Director of Internship Training